ANIM5501 Comparative Reproduction and Development

 - Contact hours

-- lectures: 2 hours per week; labs: 2 hours per week for 9 weeks of semester
+- lectures: 2 hours per week; laboratory sessions: 2 hours per week for 9 weeks of semester

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.